seanbao/mnemonas/docs/README.en.md

 1. Read the [English README](../README.en.md) or [Chinese README](../README.md).
 2. For long-running deployment, start with [Linux/systemd deployment](linux-systemd-deployment.en.md).
 For temporary evaluation, start with [Docker deployment](docker-deployment.en.md).
+3. If public access is needed, follow the [Public server quickstart](public-server-quickstart.en.md) for HTTPS entry setup.
-3. Use the [Mounting guide](mounting-guide.en.md) to connect WebDAV clients.
+4. Use the [Mounting guide](mounting-guide.en.md) to connect WebDAV clients.

 **Troubleshooting:**